Skip to content

 Workflow 2: buyer follow-up

-After a showing day, Copilot can summarize the email thread and meeting notes.
-Claude Cowork can turn the agent's observations into a clear buyer follow-up:
+After a showing day, Claude can summarize the email thread and meeting notes through the Microsoft 365 connector, then turn the agent's observations into a clear buyer follow-up:

 • What the buyer liked.